unitedoperations/UnitedOperationsFramework/docs/core/anti-nd.md

 # Advanced Mission-making

 ## Functions
-This module does not provide any functions end-users can call themselves.
+This module may provide any functions end-users can call themselves.

 ## Eventhandlers
-This module does not provide any event-handlers end-users can call themselves.
+This module may provide any event-handlers end-users can call themselves.

 ---